arachsys/montage/docs/files/structure.md

 The six flag bytes are apparently unused apart from byte 3 which contains the favourite flag: `0x00` = unset, `0x01` = set.

+The zero-terminated name string contains the [numeric category and subcategory](categories) followed by a ':' and the waveform name, for example "`66:Analog Bass1`".

 ## System settings ("ESYS")